TowardsZonalCentralization/ConvIO/README.md

 *   **Agglomerative Hierarchical Clustering**:
     *   **Purpose:** To perform the final, high-fidelity clustering of I/O nodes into zones.
-    *   **Rationale:** Operates on a precomputed distance matrix (true wiring distances from Dijkstra's algorithm), ensuring clusters are based on actual path lengths through the chassis, resulting in more practical and accurately optimized zones.
+    *   **Rationale:** Operates on a precomputed distance matrix (true wiring distances from Dijkstra's algorithm), ensuring clusters are based on actual path lengths, more specifically the Manhattan distances, through the chassis, resulting in more practical and accurately optimized zones.

 *   **Greedy Nearest Neighbor Heuristic**:
     *   **Purpose:** To calculate a practical and efficient path for the CAN bus connecting all I/O extenders.